 Drivers deploy on a variety of overseas deployments and postings with large contingents.
 Our regular taskings include ship off-loading in Antarctica (annually, usually Feb/Mar), and a six month deployment to the Sinai, Egypt, as a Driver for the Multinational Force and Observers (MFO).
 Here you will work with other international forces driving heavy articulated truck and trailers between Sinai and Israel, moving supplies and providing logistics support.

 Drivers have also been deployed to East Timor, Solomon Islands and Afghanistan.
 While in these locations you could be driving infantry patrols and providing logistics support.
 When you are not doing your primary role of driving you will be doing your normal responsibilities as a soldier such as foot patrols and support to the local community.

 Initially you will train as a Driver, then progress to Driving Instructor and Section Commander positions.
-You can also be posted as a Driver to an engineer regiment, NZSAS or a stand-alone appointment to another unit as a Fleet Manager in charge of 50 - 100 vehicles.
-You could also train to be a Driving Instructor where you will be in charge of training courses, teaching the operation of vehicles in the New Zealand Army.
+Although you initially remain within a specialised transport company, as you progress you may be posted to an embedded logistics section within other military unit, such as engineers or infantry.
+Here you may be employed as a Driver, and as you gain more experience, a Fleet Manager in charge of 50 - 100 vehicles.
+You could also train to be a Driving Instructor where you will teach general and military driving and vehicle operation skills.

 Careers in the Army are well-rewarded, as well as being diverse and exciting.
 As you become more experienced and move up through the ranks, gaining additional skills and qualifications, you will see your salary rise accordingly.